-From being chewed up by a dog, to being used in the US Open, tennis balls can have a wide range of uses.
+From being used in the US Open, to being chewed up by a dog, tennis balls can have a wide range of uses.
 Accordingly, there are a wide range of tennis ball types and qualities.

 In this post, we’ve reviewed some of the best tennis balls available on the market.
 We’ve also covered what you should look for in a tennis ball, and how to find the right ball for your situation.